-Each Christmas the Club now undertakes Charity collections at Shopping Centres or supermarkets in aid of local, national or international charities.
+The Club undertakes public Charity collections at locations such as Shopping Centres or supermarkets in aid of local, national or international charities.
 We are very thankful to the shoppers who so generously give and enable us to donate these monies.
 The Club is also particularly grateful to all the collectors (members and their families), representatives of the charities and members of the Belfast West Rotary Club who have helped with these collections and to the management of the shopping centres and supermarkets for facilitating the collections.

 The Club have been delighted with the response with considerable sums being donated to the charities.

 |2018||Lanyon Station, Belfast|